its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/1_Files_and_Directories.md

 #/nonexistent/diveintopython3/examples/humansize.py
 ```

 -   ② In this slightly less trivial case, calling the os.path.join() function will add an extra slash to the pathname before joining it to the filename.
 It’s a backslash instead of a forward slash, because I constructed this example on Windows.
-If you replicate this example on Linux or Mac OS X, you’ll see a forward slash instead.
-Don’t fuss with slashes; always use os.path.join() and let Python do the right thing.
+If you replicate this example on Linux or Mac OS X, you’ll see a forward slash instead. <mark>Don’t fuss with slashes; always use os.path.join() and let Python do the right thing.</mark>
--   ④ Combining these techniques, you can easily construct pathnames for directories and files in the user’s home directory.
-The os.path.join() function can take any number of arguments.
-I was overjoyed when I discovered this, since addSlashIfNecessary() is one of the stupid little functions I always need to write when building up my toolbox in a new language.
+-   ④ Combining these techniques, you can easily construct pathnames for directories and files in the user’s home directory. <mark>The os.path.join() function can take any number of arguments.</mark> I was overjoyed when I discovered this, since addSlashIfNecessary() is one of the stupid little functions I always need to write when building up my toolbox in a new language.
 Do not write this stupid little function in Python; smart people have already taken care of it for you.

 </br>
 </br>